PhilipEkholm/DA264A-exam-due/README.md

 # da264a-project-due
-Code for Arduino Due used in the exam project DA264A
+Code for ATSAM3X8E used in the exam project DA264A